Murad Naji

-Murad Naji Hussein (born 12 June 1991) is a Qatari footballer who currently plays for Qatar Stars League side Al-Wakrah.
+Murad Naji Hussein (born 12 June 1991) is a professional footballer who currently plays for Qatar Stars League side Al-Wakrah.
 He is a graduate of Qatar's Aspire Academy.
+Born in Algeria, he has represented the Qatar national team.

 Career

 Club career

 Murad Naji initially expressed his desire in professional football in France, and has received offers from Olympique de Marseille and AS Nancy.
 While negotiating his contract renewal with Al Rayyan in May 2012, he asked management for a large increase in salary, claiming that he has offers in Europe.
 Al Rayyan refused, and he joined Qatar SC on a 2-year deal instead.

 International career

 Born in Algeria, Naji is of Jordanian descent and moved to Qatar at a young age.
-He Naji received his first call-up to the Qatar Olympic football team in August 2008 by then coach Hassan Harmutallah.
+He received his first call-up to the Qatar Olympic football team in August 2008 by then coach Hassan Harmutallah.

-He has played for the Qatar Olympic team in the GGC U23 tournament held in Qatar on August 2011.
+He has played for the Qatar Olympic team in the GGC U23 tournament held in Qatar in August 2011.